-The battle between Barack Obama and Hillary Clinton have inspired many unregistered people in this country to not only register but to exercise their right to vote.
+The battle between Barack Obama and Hillary Clinton has inspired many unregistered people in this country to not only register but to exercise their right to vote.

 Whatever the outcome of the Primary election might be, I say Obama and Clinton deserve credit for getting younger people, African-Americans, and others to express themselves politically.